The Best Caribbean Destination Wedding Spots

 Guest activities: See a live reggae performance, indulge in a spa treatment featuring indigenous ingredients and techniques, and absorb the local culinary culture by dining on jerk chicken, munching plantain chips, having an ackee and saltfish breakfast, or by sipping Jamaican rum.

 Half Moon: Rent out one or two of the royal villas (with up to seven bedrooms each) or put guests up in the many rooms and suites with ocean views at this Montego Bay beachfront resort.
-Couples can choose from beautiful beach, gazebo, or terrace settings for their ceremony location.
+Couples can choose from beautiful beaches, gazebo or terrace settings for their ceremony location.

-Strawberry Hill: Nestled in the lush Blue Mountains overlooking the bustling capital city of Kingston, this tranquil spot with jaw-dropping views is a destination for spa lovers and their guests alike (it's the only full-service Aveda Concept Spa in the Caribbean).
+Strawberry Hill: Nestled in the lush Blue Mountains overlooking the bustling capital city of Kingston, this tranquil spot with jaw-dropping views is a destination full-service Aveda Concept Spa in the Caribbean that will delight couples and their guests alike (it's the only).
 Highlights include an amazing infinity pool, superb New Jamaican cuisine, and romantic four-poster mahogany wood beds.

 Nevis